Five Channel, Mode 1 or 2 .... $600

 JR (JR only not Spektrum) now has a new mode, DMSS and your transmitter will not operate these receivers.

-The transmitter's 2.4 section has 4 modes of operation as indicated by the LED, seen through the meter.
+The transmitter's 2.4 section has 4 modes of operation as determined by the receiver it is bound too.

 Note: The 11ms frame rate may make some analog servos jitter, use digital servos with high speed receivers.
-Some ESC's will not operate with high speed receivers.
+Also, some ESC's will not operate with high speed receivers.

-The bind button has three functions; (Red button to the left of the antenna)
+The bind button has 2 functions; (Red button to the left of the antenna)

 #1 - If pushed and held when the transmitter is on, the RF output is significantly reduced.
 Use this feature as a range test.
 You need to get 30 paces (90') from your model.
 When the button is released the RF output is restored.

-Note; while the button is held in, the LED is on
+Note; while the button is held in, the red LED is on

 Bind - Tx to Rx